knulli-cfw/knulli.org/docs/configure/customization/shaders.md

 filter_linear0 = true
 ```

-Press the ++"Start"++ button to open the main menu, go to *Game settings* and select *Update gamelists*.
+Press the ++"Start"++ button to open the main menu, go to *Game Settings* and select *Update Gamelists* to make the shader available on your handheld.

-Enjoy !
+Enjoy!

 ## Advance setup

-More details are available here : [Batocera wiki](https://wiki.batocera.org/emulationstation:shaders_set)
+More details are available here: [Batocera wiki](https://wiki.batocera.org/emulationstation:shaders_set)